-CORVALLIS, Ore. – New lambs will begin arriving at Oregon State University's Sheep Center in early February, and the public is invited to view this annual event.
+CORVALLIS, Ore. - New lambs will begin arriving at Oregon State University's Sheep Center in February, and the public is invited to view this annual event.
 About 50 Suffolk ewes are expected to give birth to about 75 lambs in the barn, located at 7565 N.W.
 Oak Creek Dr in Corvallis.

-Each year, the OSU Sheep Center draws thousands of school children and other visitors, according to center manager Tom Nichols.
+Each year the OSU Sheep Center draws thousands of school children and other visitors, according to center manager Tom Nichols.
 Lambing visits start Feb.
-9 and run through March 13.
+15 and run through March 3.
 The public can view the ewes and lambs from 9 a.m. to 2 p.m. weekdays and weekends, but the barn will be closed Feb.
 18 and 19 for university classes.

-To reach the Sheep Center from downtown Corvallis, go west on Harrison Boulevard to the 53rd Street intersection.
-Continue west through the intersection on NW Oak Creek Drive.
+To reach the center from downtown Corvallis, go west on Harrison Boulevard to the 53rd Street intersection.
+Continue west through the intersection on N.W.
+Oak Creek Drive.
 A sign 1.8 miles from the intersection marks the road to the center.
 The one-lane road has turnouts to yield to oncoming traffic.

 People interested in purchasing orphan or "bummer" lambs should call 541-737-2903 and leave a message.

 Click photos to see a full-size version.
 Right click and save image to download.